eliserothberg/Bamazon/README.md

 ```
 What would you like to do?
-Add A New Department?
+Add A New Department
 What is the name of the department you would like to add?
 Games
 What are the overhead costs?
 250755.55
  What are the total sales?
 1235775.75